Homeless People Are Without Toilets and Going in the Streets. We Asked the Mayor of LA Why

 Note: This story contains graphic phrases and imagery.

 Statistics estimate 36,000 people are homeless in Los Angeles, but the city isn’t providing bathrooms to most of them.
-As the NBCLA I-Team has found, the tons of human waste that’s landing on city streets this is creating an urgent public health threat.
+As the NBCLA I-Team has found, the tons of human waste landing on city streets are creating an urgent public health threat.

 In one act caught on camera, a homeless man is seen waking up on South Hope Street.
 He unbuckles his belt, walks over to the front door of a business, pulls down his pants, and defecates right on the door mat in broad daylight.